What is Rhinoplasty (Nose Job)?

 What to Expect with Rhinoplasty Surgery

-Rhinoplasty can enhance your appearance and self-confidence, but it won’t necessarily alter your features to match your ideal, or change the way people interact with you on a daily basis.
+Rhinoplasty can enhance your appearance and self-confidence, but it won’t necessarily alter your features to match your ideal face.
 Before you decide to have a cosmetic surgery procedure, maintain reasonable expectations and discuss carefully with your plastic surgeon.
 Rhinoplasty can be performed to meet aesthetic goals or for reconstructive purposes such as correcting birth defects or breathing problems.

 Rhinoplasty VS Nasal Surgery

 Rhinoplasty refers primarily to cosmetic nose reshaping and restructuring of the nose.
-Nasal surgery includes a much broader collection of surgeries.
+This is more for improving the appearance of an individual such as reducing the bump on a nose.
+Nasal surgery includes a much broader collection of surgeries and for different purposes.
 Nasal surgery is generally performed to improve breathing, whether the cause is congenital, developmental or traumatic.
+These type of surgeries help to improve a deviated septum which can severely impair breathing.

 - Functional Rhinoplasty